pyamnihc/Trapped-Knight/README.md

 # Trapped-Knight
-Simulates the Trapped Knight problem \
+Simulation for the Trapped Knight problem \
 Allows to test for custom knight movements \
 Inspired from https://www.youtube.com/watch?v=RGQe8waGJ4w